-Sigma-2 receptors are attractive anti-neoplastic targets due to their ability to induce apoptosis and their upregulation in rapidly proliferating cancer cells as compared to healthy tissue.
-However, this role is inconsistent with overexpression in cancer, which is typically associated with upregulation of pro-survival factors.
-Here we report a novel metabolic regulatory function for sigma-2 receptors..
-CM764 (6-acetyl-3-(4-(4-(2-amino-4fluorophenyl)piperazin-1-yl)butyl)benzo[d]oxazol-2(3H)-one) binds with Ki values of $86.6 \pm 2.8$ and $3.5 \pm 0.9$ nM at sigma-1 and sigma-2 receptors, respectively.
-CM764 increased reduction of MTT in human SK-N-SH neuroblastoma compared to untreated cells, an effect not due to proliferation.
-This effect was attenuated by five different sigma antagonists, including CM572, which has no significant affinity for sigma-1 receptors.
+Sigma-2 receptors are attractive antineoplastic targets due to their ability to induce apoptosis and their upregulation in rapidly proliferating cancer cells compared with healthy tissue.
+However, this role is inconsistent with overexpression in cancer, which is typically associated with upregulation of prosurvival factors.
+Here, we report a novel metabolic regulatory function for sigma-2 receptors.
+CM764 [6-acetyl-3-(4-(4-(2amino-4-fluorophenyl)piperazin-1-yl)butyl)benzo[d]oxazol-2 (3H)-one] binds with K_i values of 86.6 \pm 2.8 and 3.5 \pm 0.9 nM at the sigma-1 and sigma-2 receptors, respectively.
+CM764 increased reduction of MTT [3-[4,5 dimethylthiazol-2-yl]-2,5 diphenyltetrazolium bromide] in human SK-N-SH neuroblastoma compared with untreated cells, an effect not due to proliferation.
+This effect was attenuated by five different sigma antagonists, including CM572 [3-(4-(4-(4-fluorophenyl)piperazin-1-yl)butyl)-6isothiocyanatobenzo[d]oxazol-2(3H)-one], which has no significant affinity for sigma-1 receptors.
 This effect was also observed in MG-63 osteosarcoma and HEK293T cells, indicating that this function is not exclusive to neuroblastoma or to cancer cells.
 CM764 produced an immediate, robust, and transient increase in cytosolic calcium, consistent with sigma-2 receptor activation.
-Additionally, we observed an increase in total NAD+/NADH level and ATP level in CM764-treated SK-N-SH cells as compared to untreated cells.
-After only 4 h treatment, basal levels of reactive oxygen species were reduced by 90% in cells treated with CM764 over untreated cells, and HIF1 $\alpha$ and VEGF levels were increased after 3-24 h treatment.
-These data indicate that sigma-2 receptors may play a role in induction of glycolysis, representing a possible pro-survival function for the sigma-2 receptor that is consistent with its upregulation in cancer cells as compared to healthy tissue.
+Additionally, we observed an increase in the total NAD+/NADH level and the ATP level in CM764-treated SK-N-SH cells compared with untreated cells.
+After only 4 hours of treatment, basal levels of reactive oxygen species were reduced by 90% in cells treated with CM764 over untreated cells, and HIF1 α and VEGF levels were increased after 3-24 hours of treatment.
+These data indicate that sigma-2 receptors may play a role in induction of glycolysis, representing a possible prosurvival function for the sigma-2 receptor that is consistent with its upregulation in cancer cells compared with healthy tissue.